 Money that actually arrives in your checking account should also be moving towards other places in order to keep your money plate small.
 I have set amounts that I take out of each paycheck for Roth IRA contributions and long and short-term savings goals.
 This gets the money out of my hands so that I’m not tempted to use it.
-I then use microsavings apps like Albert and Qapital to squeeze out just a little more savings from my checking account.
+I then use microsavings apps like Albert to squeeze out just a little more savings from my checking account.

 By setting up an automated system like this, you’ll naturally reduce the amount of money that you actually have in your hands.
 Your plate is getting smaller.
 No self-control involved.
 Instead, you’re just tricking your brain to get used to living on the smaller amount.

 Saving money doesn’t mean anything if you’re just going to dip into your savings whenever you want to buy something.
 That’s why you need to make sure that any money you save is in a place where you can’t reach it all that easily.

 Employer-sponsored retirement plans are a great example of how you can make your money hard to get.
 You set a percentage to save – preferably as high as you can – and you never see that money in your paycheck.
 Since it’s not all that easy to pull money out of your retirement accounts, you’re much less likely to touch it.